 - If my company can reasonably accommodate their family’s needs, we would like the opportunity to make it right.

 The parent was relieved that I reached out.
-She didn’t know how to bring up her concerns without coming off as confrontational and “nit picky” and so her choice was to remove the child from the program rather than have a difficult conversation.
-When she “vented” to a friend, who just happened to also know me (she didn’t know that) she felt safe to share her concerns and disappointment so her TRUE feelings came out.
+She didn’t know how to bring up her concerns without coming off as confrontational and “nit-picky,” so her choice was to remove the child from the program rather than have a difficult conversation.
+When she “vented” to a friend, who just happened to also know me (she didn’t know that) she felt safe to share her concerns and disappointment, so her true feelings came out.
 Thankfully, our mutual acquaintance knows me as someone who values my integrity and is passionate about quality care and felt comfortable enough to say, “you should know this happened”.

-We set up a time to discuss her concerns, including her husband, my site director and the classroom teacher.
-Within this forum, we were able to have a constructive discussion that allowed the parents to be heard, the company mission to be expressed and accommodations to be set that not only supported the family and child, but also aligned with my company’s values.
-The parents felt that we went above and beyond to rectify the situation, I took their negative perception and made it right for them while also upholding my values and the integrity of my mission and I was able to save my company’s reputation; however more importantly the child will receive the quality care that my business strives to offer!
+We set up a time to discuss her concerns, including her husband, my site director, and the classroom teacher.
+Within this forum, we were able to have a constructive discussion that allowed the parents to be heard, the company mission to be expressed, and accommodations to be set that not only supported the family and child but also aligned with my company’s values.
+The parents felt that we went above and beyond to rectify the situation.
+I took their negative perception and made it right for them while also upholding my values and the integrity of my mission, and I was able to save my company’s reputation.
+More importantly, the child will receive the quality care that my business strives to offer!
 EVERYONE WINS.